Note

-Seismic Wave Tomography via Fast Marching - Demo on switching regularization and L-curve#
+Seismic Travel time Tomography via Fast Marching - Demo on switching regularization and L-curve#

 If you are running this notebook locally, make sure you’ve followed steps here to set up the environment.
 (This environment.yml file specifies a list of packages required to run the notebooks)